Epicanthic fold: Age

-Many fetuses lose their epicanthic folds after three to six months of gestation.
+Many foetuses lose their epicanthic folds after three to six months of gestation.
 Epicanthic folds may be visible in the development stages of young children of any ethnicity, especially before the nose bridge fully develops.

 Medical conditions

 Epicanthic fold prevalence can sometimes be found as a sign of congenital abnormality, such as in Zellweger syndrome and Noonan syndrome.
 Medical conditions that cause the nasal bridge not to develop and project are also associated with epicanthic fold.
 About 60% of individuals with Down syndrome (also known as trisomy 21) have prominent epicanthic folds.

 Other examples are fetal alcohol syndrome, phenylketonuria, and Turner syndrome.

 Epicanthic folds.
-Note that the tarsal plates are exposed laterally.)
+Note that the tarsal plates are exposed laterally.

 Misclassification of monolids and epicanthic folds

 Monolids and epicanthic folds are often used interchangeably, but they refer to different eyelid types.
-Monolids are characterized by the absence of an upper eyelid crease, with the tarsal plates being obscured.
+Monolids are characterised by the absence of an upper eyelid crease, with the tarsal plates being obscured.
 In contrast, epicanthic folds are defined by the presence of excess upper eyelid skin that forms a curve over the inner corners of the eyes, while the tarsal plates remain exposed completely or laterally.

 In monolids, the tarsal plate is barely or not at all visible.)